 5. You will support independent companies and artisanal makers.If you are already leery of handing your money over to big, faceless corporations that probably don't have your best interests in mind, check out the companies that specialize in providing safe and healthier alternatives: Lunapads, GladRags, Sckoon, Divacup, Mooncup, The Keeper, not to mention the droves of hand-made options on marketplace sites like Etsy (just search for "cloth pads").

 6. It's sanitary, doesn't leak and easier to clean than you think.When talking about reusable options, one is inevitably faced with the questions: "is it clean?" and "will it leak?"
 Many cloth pads use a removable liner for extra absorption, and many have a waterproof lining sewn inside.
 It may be a tad bulkier, but occasional bulk is infinitely better than a lifetime of health problems.
 With the right maintenance, reusable products are just as sanitary.
 For cloth pads, most recommend soaking them overnight in water (you can add hydrogen peroxide or tea tree oil to sanitize further) and toss them in the wash for a hot water cycle.
 For menstrual cups, it's even easier.

 7. Heck, it's pretty.
 And empowering.Forget those boring, bleached white synthetic products -- reusable options are bursting with color, patterns, unique designs -- personality.
-I don't know what the background science may be, but surely bright colors can help alleviate any premenstrual syndrome-related moodiness.
+I don't know what the background science says, but surely bright colors can help alleviate any premenstrual syndrome-related moodiness.

 We would also do well to remember that non-disposables are nothing new; women have been using sea sponges and rags forever.
 The "culture of concealment" surrounding menstruation has influenced women to feel ashamed about their bodies, and this imposed shame makes us docile, unquestioning consumers of products that are neither good for us, nor the environment.